MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex2_Insider_Risk.md

 1. Select **Insider Risk Management** from the left navigation bar

 1. Select the gear icon on the top right for **Settings**

-1. On the **Settings** page review each of the settings available.
-Key settings are for **Privacy**, showing anonymized versions of usernames, **Policy indicators** to select indicators that trigger alerts for specific risk activities, and **Priority user groups** allowing for closer scrutiny of user activities based on factors such as their role, access level to sensitive information, or past risk history.

 1. Select **Privacy** from the insider risk management settings bar under **General**